Kitware/trame/docs/content/docs/getting_started.md

 ## Starting the application

-Trame provide a `start()` function which will actually start your application.
+Trame provides a `start()` function which will actually start your application.
 Usually we put the following section in your main script.

 ```python